Pet Blood Donations Truly are a Gift of Life

 January is National Blood Donor Month, which makes it a perfect time to bring awareness to the importance and benefits of pet blood banks.
-BluePearl Specialty and Emergency Pet Hospital has eight pet blood banks across the country that are helping to treat heart disease, heat stroke, immune system conditions, kidney disease or injury, acute trauma, poisoning and more in pets.
+BluePearl Specialty and Emergency Pet Hospital has multiple pet blood banks across the country that are helping to treat heart disease, heat stroke, immune system conditions, kidney disease or injury, acute trauma, poisoning and more in pets.
 BluePearl also works with Canine Blood Heroes, a national system of local canine blood donation programs, in Phoenix and Kansas City to provide local pet owners and veterinarians with access to safe canine blood.

 Dogs and cats require blood transfusions for many of the same reasons humans do: illness, injury, or surgery,” remarked Dee Ann Dugger, Senior Clinician, Head of Emergency Service, Blood Bank Director at BluePearl Pet Hospital in Tampa, Fla.
 “However, with only a handful of banks nationally, getting safe blood to a pet who is in immediate need is a challenge.
 Right now, we, as a veterinary community, are not producing enough blood for veterinarians around the country.
 We simply need more donors.”